All Aboard! LI Holiday Model Train Exhibits

 St. James Model Railroad Club Holiday Train Display — St. James

-Now in its 34th year, this annual exhibit has it all, including an operating subway, city scenes, a circus, haunted Old West town, animated accessories, and more.
+This annual exhibit has it all, including an operating subway, city scenes, a circus, haunted Old West town, animated accessories, and more.
 Steam engines puff smoke, diesel engines sound like the real thing, and passenger trains make station announcements.
 Eleven trains run simultaneously with up to 15 trains running per session.

 Discover a bit of Babylon history as a mini LIRR train winds through the replica community.
 Photo courtesy of the Town of Babylon History Museum